percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option prevents creation of a time-stamped subdirectory of the ``BACKUP-ROOT-DIR`` given on the command line.
 When it is specified, the backup is done in ``BACKUP-ROOT-DIR`` instead.

+.. option:: --galera-info

+   This options creates the ``xtrabackup_galera_info`` file which contains the local node state at the time of the backup.
+Option should be used when performing the backup of Percona-XtraDB-Cluster.

 .. option:: --slave-info

    This option is useful when backing up a replication slave server.
 It prints the binary log position and name of the master server.
 It also writes this information to the :file:`xtrabackup_slave_info` file as a ``CHANGE MASTER`` command.
 A new slave for this master can be set up by starting a slave server on this backup and issuing a ``CHANGE MASTER`` command with the binary log position saved in the :file:`xtrabackup_slave_info` file.